Lumarstar/AISG_Foundations_In_AI/Python Data Science Toolbox (Part 1)/1__functions.md

 ### `filter()`

-This function filters out elements from a sequence based on a criteria.
+This function filters out elements from a sequence based on a criterion.
 It takes in two arguments - `filter(func, seq)`, where `func` is the function that serves as the criteria, and `seq` is the sequence to be filtered.